Spomky-Labs/otphp/UPGRADE.md

 The method `Scheb\TwoFactorBundle\Security\TwoFactor\AuthenticationContextFactoryInterface::create` requires `$providerKey` as the 3rd argument.

+In the two-factor provider inteface `Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInterface`, the method `requestAuthenticationCode()` has been removed and replaced by `validateAuthenticationCode()`.
+Please update custom two-factor providers.

 ## 1.x to 2.x

 Dropped support for Symfony < 2.6 and added support for Symfony 3.x.